hmajid2301/gitlab-auto-release/README.rst

     -c, --changelog TEXT    Path to file to changelog file, will overwrite description with tag matching changelog.
 Must be in keepachangelog format.
-    -d, --description TEXT  Path to file to use as the description for the MR.
+    -d, --description TEXT  Path to file to use as the description for the Release.
     -a, --asset TEXT        An asset to include in the release, i.e. name=link_to_asset.
     --artifacts TEXT        Will include artifacts from jobs specified in